Jaingarveet/Agentic_Research_Team/README.md

 *   **Local LaTeX Validation:** Requires a local LaTeX engine installation which increases environment footprint, but allows for free, unlimited, and fast compilation checks without relying on a paid external API.
 *   **Source Ranking vs. Filtering:** Currently, all sources (even `unfavourable` ones) are passed to the compiler but weighted differently.
 A future optimization could outright drop bad sources during the interview phase to save expert-node reasoning tokens.
 *   **State Memory:** No cross-session LangGraph `MemoryStore` is implemented yet, as the current goal is stateless, highly objective research generation rather than a personalized assistant.
+*   **Regenerate LaTeX code completely:** The original implementation is working to regenerate the code file despite the node acting as a code patcher, this uses a lot of token which can be optimized to a good extent.
+More details in future work section.
+  NOTE: one more thing I noticed was that since I provided a more limite latex tempelate most of the errors can be specified in prompts which can directly restrict the LLM to generate a good latex code and the fact that for the current case mostly missing $ insert in handling urls was the main issue but I still relied on full code generation since we mostly want latex tempelate flexibility time to time.

 ## Getting Started